-It can be used for conflicts between two individuals or between groups.
+It can be used for conflicts between two individuals or between a group.
 Those involved don’t have to want to be ‘best friends’ (though some do want to restore a previously good relationship).
-All that is required is that those involved want to put an end to the conflict, are willing to give mediation a try, and are able to make decisions for themselves.
+All that is required is that they want to put an end to the conflict and are willing to give mediation a try.

-- voluntary – so that everyone is there in good faith
+- voluntary – so that everyone is there in good faith.

 The mediator’s role

-A skilled mediator
+A skilled mediator:

 There is some flexibility in how mediation works, but a typical process is as follows: